History of American wine: Prohibition

 Some wineries managed to survive by making wine for religious services.
 However, grape growers prospered.
 Because making up to 200 gal of wine at home per year was legal, such production increased from an estimated 4000000 gal before Prohibition to 90000000 gal five years after the imposition of the law.
 Unfortunately, quality grapes do not ship well, so producers ripped out their vines and replaced them with tough but poor quality grapes such as Alicante Bouschet and Alicante Ganzin.

 Following Prohibition, American wine making reemerged in very poor condition.
 Many talented winemakers had died, vineyards had been neglected or replanted in poor quality grapes, and Prohibition had changed Americans' taste in wines.
-Consumers now demanded cheap "jug wine" (so-called dago red) and sweet, fortified (high alcohol) wine.
+Consumers now demanded cheap "jug wine" (aka "dago red") and sweet, fortified (high alcohol) wine.
 Before Prohibition dry table wines outsold sweet wines by three to one, but after the ratio was more than reversed.
 In 1935, 81% of California's production was sweet wines.
 The reputation of the state's wines suffered accordingly.

 During the 1970s a system was established to identify appellations of origins, using the term American Viticultural Areas (AVA).
 An AVA guarantees that a minimum of 85% of the wine in the bottle comes from grapes grown in that AVA.
 The use of individual vineyard names guarantees that 95% of any wine using a vineyard name must be made from grapes grown in that vineyard, and from within a recognized AVA.
 There are 238 AVAs, of which 138 are in California.

 Leading the way out of the abyss was research conducted at the University of California, Davis.
 Faculty published reports on which varieties of grapes grew best in which regions of the state, held seminars on winemaking techniques, consulted with grape growers and winemakers, offered academic degrees in viticulture, and promoted the production of quality wines.
 The results of their success would be demonstrated decades later at the Paris wine tasting in 1976, the nation's 200th anniversary.